chongchonghe/astrocalculator/README.md

 ## How to install and upgrade?

 To try it out, simply download this repository and run the python script with `python acap`.

 Alternatively, to **install ACAP** as a software, clone this repository, cd into it, and install it via pip:

 ```
-cd /where/you/want/to/put/acap
+# clone acap
 git clone https://github.com/chongchonghe/acap.git

+# cd into it
 cd acap

+# install (alternatively, run 'make')
 pip install -e .
 ```

 This will create an executable `acap` in your PATH, which is linked to the git repository.
-Now type `acap` in your terminal to start this program.
+Now type `acap` in your terminal to start this program. `acap` also works as a Python package.
+You can do `from acap import *` and all physical constants like `M_sun` and `k_B` are available.

 **To upgrade** to the latest version, `git pull` in the code directory to pull the latest version and your ACAP is automatically upgraded.